alash3al/redix/README.md

   - Install Redix `brew install alash3al/redix/redix`
 - From Binaries: go [there](https://github.com/alash3al/redix/releases) and choose your platform based binary, then download and execute from the command line with `-h` flag to see the help text.
 - Using Docker: `docker run -P -v /path/to/redix-data:/root/redix-data alash3al/redix`
-- Build From Source: `go get github.com/alash3al/redix`.
+- From Source: `go get github.com/alash3al/redix`.

 Configurations
 ============